bsc-s2/pykit/zktx/transaction.md

 > It is possible that a key-lock belonging to a dead tx stays locked for a very
 > long time until another tx tries to lock it.

-## For tx killed in phase 4, 5, 6, 7, 8, 9
+## For tx killed in phase 4, 5, 6

-Key locks are all held, and may be partially unlocked.
+Key locks are all unlocked.
-And changes are partially or fully applied to key records.
+And changes are fully applied to key records.

 ### Condition: